Unity-Technologies/furioos-sdk-js/README.md

 ```

 ## Why using it ?

-The Furioos SDK allows you to integrate the Furioos player on your own website. <br/>
+With the Furioos SDK Unity / Unreal Engine, you can embed your application in your website and make them communicate with each other in a bidirectional way through the SDK JS.
-The SDK allows you to:
+The Furioos SDK allows you to:
 - Customize your own UI (loading progress, start/stop button, etc...)
 - Communicate with your Unity / Unreal Engine app